ti-cortex-m4/demo-java-virtual-threads2/readme.md

 The implementation of virtual threads consists of two parts: continuations and a scheduler.

 Continuation (_delimited continuation_ or _coroutine_) is a sequential code that may yield execution at some point by itself and pass control outside.
-When continuation is resumed, control returns to the last yield point, with the execution context up to the entry point remains intact.
-Continuation is implemented by the internal _jdk.internal.vm.Continuation_ class, and developers are not expected to use them directly.
+When a continuation is resumed, control returns to the last yield point, with the execution context up to the entry point remaining intact.
+Continuation is implemented by the internal _jdk.internal.vm.Continuation_ class and developers are not expected to use them directly.

-The virtual threads scheduler manages the yelding and resuming the coroutines.
+The virtual threads scheduler manages the yielding and resuming of the coroutines.
 It is pluggable, and now for this purpose is used a dedicated _ForkJoinPool_ FIFO executor.

 #### Carrier threads